kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 with [PEP 483](https://peps.python.org/pep-0483/)/[PEP 484](https://peps.python.org/pep-0484/), type hints were introduced to Python which makes it possible to do static type checking of Python code.
-Type hints can be written into Python code to indicate the type of a variable, argument, return type, etc. There are tools available to perform static type checking using type hints, like [mypy](https://mypy.readthedocs.io/en/stable/).
-Note that type hints have no effect on the code at runtime and are not enforced by the interpreter.
+Type hints can be written into Python code to indicate the type of a variable, argument, return type, etc. There are tools available to perform static type checking using type hints, like [mypy](https://mypy.readthedocs.io/en/stable/) and [pyright](https://github.com/microsoft/pyright).
+Note that type hints do not affect the code at runtime and are not enforced by the interpreter.

 There are some key benefits to using and checking type hints in Python code:

 1) Type hints checked by a static type checker can help developers find bugs in Python code (type hints can be thought of as "free" unit tests, although they do not replace a thorough test suite).
-2) Type hints are shipped in our packages so that customers can consume them to further type check their own applications and get improved IDE and Intellisense experiences.
+2) Type hints are shipped in our packages so that customers can use them to further type check their own applications and get improved IDE and Intellisense experiences.
+3) Type hints act as documentation in code.
+This benefits us - the maintainers of the Python SDK!

 Since Python 3, type annotations were introduced and are the **preferred** method of adding type hints to your code.
 Annotations provide a cleaner syntax and let you keep the type information closer, or inline with the code.